awsdocs/aws-proton-administrator-guide/doc_source/ag-schema.md

 To define a service pipeline, below your `service_input_type` definition, you must define a `pipeline_input_type`\.
 As above, you must include at least one property with a name that matches at least one parameter listed in a pipeline IaC file that is associated with schema\. *Don’t* include this definition if you *aren’t* including an AWS Proton service pipeline\.

-When you, as an administrator or developer, create a service and provide customized parameter values, AWS Proton uses the schema file to match, validate and inject them into the associated CloudFormation IaC file’s moustache bracketed parameters\.
+When you, as an administrator or developer, create a service and provide customized parameter values, AWS Proton uses the schema file to match, validate, and inject them into the associated CloudFormation IaC file’s moustache bracketed parameters\.
 For each property \(parameter\), provide a `name` and a `type`\.
 Optionally, also provide a `description`, `default`, and `pattern`\.

 The defined parameters for the example schema include `port`, `desired_count`, `task_size` and `image` with the `default` keyword and default values\.
 When you create a service with this service template bundle schema, you can accept the default values or provide your own\.
 The parameter `unique_name` is also included in the example and *doesn't* have a default value\.
 It is listed as a `required` property \(parameter\)\.
 You, as administrator or developer, must provide values for `required` parameters when you create services\.